Frequently Asked Questions

 Q: When is the best time to call for an appointment?

 A: Our peak calling time is between 8:30am-10am every morning, especially Mondays.
-For faster service, use our on-line appointment request, or call after 11am.
+For faster service, use our on-line appointment request via the portal, or call after 11am.

 Q: How early should I arrive for my scheduled appointment?